vineela49/SmartParkingDetector/README.md

 A computer vision tool to detect and count available parking spaces using static images.
 Built with OpenCV and designed for simplicity and efficiency.

-## 📁 Project Structure
-SmartParkingDetector/
+📁 SmartParkingDetector/
-├── data/                # Folder with input image
+├── 📂 data/                       # Input images for processing
-│ └── carParkPos.jpg     # Base parking lot image
+│   └── 🖼️ carParkPos.jpg          # Image of the parking area to annotate
-├── park_positions       # Pickle file storing marked slot positions
+├── 📂 park_positions/            # Stores slot positions in a pickle file
+│   └── 📦 positions.pkl (e.g.)    # Coordinates of marked parking slots
-├── output/              # (Create manually) For generated results │   ├── ParkingCounts_*.xlsx     # Auto-generated Excel report
+├── 📂 output/                    # 💾 Save output here (create manually)
+│   ├── 📊 ParkingCounts_*.xlsx   # Auto-generated report with counts
-│   └── output-image.jpg         # Result image with slot status
+│   └── 🖼️ output-image.jpg        # Image with detected occupancy shown
-├── ParkingPicker.py           # Tool to manually mark parking slots
+├── 🛠️ ParkingPicker.py           # GUI tool to manually select parking slots
-├── ParkingCounter.py   # Detects and counts occupied slots
+├── 📈 ParkingCounter.py          # Main logic for counting parked cars

 ## 🔧 How It Works